directus/directus/docs/contributing/community.md

 We have a truly global user base, and run a number of [regional User Groups and events](https://directus.io/events) to bring together local Directus developers and users.

 If you are interested in setting up your own, please reach out to a member of the core team.
-We can always start with a non-commital one-off to gauge local interest.
+We can always start with a one-off to gauge local interest.